 [In relation to our conclusion 1(b) below, our work was based upon obtaining an understanding of the relevant control procedures in operation by enquiry of management and review of documents supplied to us.
-Our work included tests of control procedures and policies to establish whether relevant control objectives and internal control measures were designed by management for meeting the requirements specified in the document "Suggested Control Techniques and Procedures for Enhancing a Firm's Ability to Comply with the Securities and Futures (Client Securities) Rules and the Securities and Futures (Client Money) Rules" issued by the SFC.]
+Our work included tests of control procedures and policies to establish whether relevant control objectives and internal control measures were designed by management for meeting the requirements specified in the document "Suggested Control Techniques and Procedures for Enhancing a Firm's Ability to Comply with the Securities and Futures (Client Securities) Rules and the Securities and Futures (Client Money) Rules" issued by the SFC.]#

-In relation to our conclusion (2) below, we are not required to perform any procedures to search for instances of contravention of the Hong Kong Securities and Futures (Financial Resources) Rules.
+In relation to our conclusion 2 below, we are not required to perform any procedures to search for instances of contravention of the Hong Kong Securities and Futures (Financial Resources) Rules.
+Our work was limited to reporting contraventions identified during the normal course of our work.